-Jenny Krutzinna is a researcher at the Center for Research on Discretion and Paternalism, and holds a Ph.D. in Bioethics and Biomedical Jurisprudence.
+Jenny Krutzinna is a senior researcher at the Center for Research on Discretion and Paternalism, and holds a Ph.D. in Bioethics and Biomedical Jurisprudence.

 Her main research interest is the role of well-being as justification in ethical and legal argumentation processes, especially in the context of raising and educating children.